Foreign bodies may be accidentally or intentionally swallowed.

 A doctor typically removes a foreign body that has not passed out of the esophagus within 24 hours because a delay in removal increases the risk of complications, including perforation, and decreases the likelihood of a successful removal.

-Doctors can remove some objects that are stuck in the esophagus with forceps or a basket passed through an endoscope.
+Doctors can remove some objects that are stuck in the esophagus by pushing them into the stomach using an endoscope or by removing them with forceps, a net, or a basket passed through an endoscope.

-Because sharp objects may pierce the wall of the esophagus, they must be removed urgently by endoscopy.
+Because sharp objects may pierce the wall of the esophagus, they must be removed urgently by endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more .
 Batteries must also be removed urgently from the esophagus because they can cause internal burns.

 Doctors typically do endoscopy to remove sharp objects from the stomach because they can cause perforation.
 Doctors also do endoscopy to remove